-- Engineered Wetlands need a great deal of space and, although relatively cheap to operate, cannot be expanded when necessary without a great deal of effort, land and cost.
+- Engineered Wetlands need a great deal of space.
+Although relatively cheap to operate, they cannot easily be expanded when necessary without a great deal of effort, land and cost.

 - Tankering is not practical or cost effective in any but the smallest applications.

-- Membrane systems, including Reverse Osmosis (RO), Microfiltration (MF), Ultrafiltration (UF) and Nanofiltration (NF) are now the predominant type of technology used.
+- As a result, membrane systems, including Reverse Osmosis (RO), Microfiltration (MF), Ultrafiltration (UF) and Nanofiltration (NF) are now the predominant type of technology used.

-Of these, RO produces the lowest percentage of final wastewater for disposal and the highest quality treated water, which then be either safely disposed to a water course or, if required, directly re-used.
+RO produces the lowest percentage of final wastewater ultimately needing disposal.
+In addition, the very high quality of the treated water can then be either safely disposed to a water course or, if required, directly re-used.

-As mentioned before, membrane-based systems are particularly well suited for separation of contaminants in water.
+Membrane-based systems are very well suited for separation of contaminants from water.
 However, in particularly challenging applications, such as leachate from landfill sites, plate and frame module technology has really big advantages over other designs.

-For such challenging applications, Circular Disk Membranes have proved themselves to be very well suited.
-This is in part because they can handle a much higher SDI (Silt Density Index) than other membrane systems.
+Circular Disk Membranes have proved themselves to be very well suited for such challenging applications This is partly because they handle a much higher SDI (Silt Density Index) than other membrane systems.
 SDI is a measure of the amount of suspended solids present in the leachate and, for many other system types, blockage caused by these solids is a major issue!